Chanel Contos: Publications

-Her book, Consent Laid Bare, was published by Macmillan Australia in September 2023.
+Contos' book, Consent Laid Bare: sex, entitlement and the distortion of desire, was published by Macmillan Australia in September 2023, and in the US and UK in 2025.

-Recognition
+Recognition and awards

 In the 2021 Australian Human Rights Awards, Contos won the Young People's Human Rights Medal.
-She was honoured as one of BBC's 100 Women in 2022.
+She was also named one of Marie Claires 2021 Women of the Year; Vogue Australia named her as one of the "21 people who shaped 2021"; and Good Weekend magazine listed her in their list of "the influential of the influential" for 2021.